youssefmohamedma2310-png/1st-database/Readme.md

 - [ ] **Raised Entry Requirement** — Increase minimum account balance from $1,500 to $10,000
 - [ ] **Web Interface** — Interactive HTML dashboard with real-time SQL query preview

+⚠️ Things to Improve
+total_value in Portfolio is a derived column.
+It stores a value that can be recalculated from Portfolio_Asset × Asset.Current_market_price.
+Storing it creates a consistency risk

+No created_at / updated_at audit columns on Client or Advisor.
+For a system tracking financial activity, knowing when a record was last modified is valuable.

+Transaction_Table has no ticker_symbol or asset_id FK.
+A BUY or SELL transaction has no link to which asset was bought/sold — only the portfolio it belongs to.
+That's a significant gap for an audit log.

+Advisor has a single specialization column.
+If advisors can have multiple specializations, this hits the same multi-value problem that Phone_Client solves.
+Worth considering a Advisor_Specialization table.

 ---

 ## 👤 Author